SUSE/ha-sap-terraform-deployments/doc/monitoring.md

 # Drbd splitbrain metric enablement.

-In order to activate a specific metric for detecting the splitbrain occuring on drbd, you need to activate the custom handler.
+In order to activate the metric for detecting the splitbrain occuring on drbd, you need to activate the custom handler via pillars.

 In the automatic pillar `drdb` directory this is already done.

-This handler will create a temporary file, which the `ha_cluster_exporter` will convert to a metric split brain.
+The handler will create a temporary file, which the `ha_cluster_exporter` will convert to a metric split brain.

 After the split brain occurs, the sysadmin/user should remove the file manually and taking other action on drbd.

-If the file persist, the ha_expoerter will alwasy detect the splitbrain mechanism
+If the file persist, the ha_expoerter will always detect the splitbrain mechanism.